HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/revitalizer.md

 ## Countering

 - Pick on low-boost players.
 Typically, they will play more defensively and will be moving at regular speed.
 Here, you'll have 4 times their health, so almost any weapon can take them down, even weapons traditionally countered by shotguns.
 - A boosted Revitalizer player is very, very hard to take down.
-The only thing capable of cleanly taking down a fully-boosted (whether single or double) player is the [Large Refinery Barrel](/obstacles/large_refinery_barrel).
+The only thing capable of cleanly taking down a fully boosted (whether single or double) player is the [Large Refinery Barrel](/obstacles/large_refinery_barrel).
 Thus, your best option is usually to try and disengage; a 1v1 fight with a boosted Revitalizer is extremely in favor of the Revitalizer player, and depending on how boosted they are, even 2 or 3 players might not be enough.
   - That being said, the [Death Ray](/weapons/guns/deathray) wins against Revitalizer.
 - Stats-wise, it's the same as the Model 37, except for the health/adrenaline-altering things; this means that staying out of its range is a viable strategy.
 Just be careful, as a boosted player may be able to close the distance